codeofdusk/gptcmd/README.md

 If you don't have an OpenAI account, you'll need to create one and [add your credit card](https://platform.openai.com/account/billing/overview).
 To manage costs, you can [set a monthly hard limit](https://platform.openai.com/account/billing/limits) ($5 or so goes very far, especially on `gpt-4o-mini`).

-Gptcmd searches for an OpenAI API key in the `OPENAI_API_KEY` environment variable.
-If no key was found, Gptcmd will ask for it at launch.
+Gptcmd searches for an OpenAI API key in its configuration file, falling back to the `OPENAI_API_KEY` environment variable if no key is provided in its configuration.
 If you don't have an API key, you'll need to [generate a key](https://beta.openai.com/account/api-keys).

 Once Gptcmd starts, it presents a prompt containing the name of the currently active model and waits for user input.
 Running the `quit` command (typing `quit` at the prompt and pressing <kbd>Return</kbd>) exits the program.